-The University of La Verne, a NCAA Division III Member Institution, thrives on providing an engaging diverse Athletics' community focusing on progressive growth while creating a challenging competitive environment with equitable opportunities.
+The University of La Verne, a NCAA Division III Member Institution, thrives on providing an engaging, diverse Athletics' community focusing on progressive growth while creating a challenging competitive environment with equitable opportunities.
 Seeking to cultivate sound mind and body, intercollegiate athletics at the University of La Verne provides an engaging educational experience that transforms a student's life.

-The women have intercollegiate squads in basketball, cross country, golf, soccer, softball, swimming and diving, tennis, track, volleyball, and water polo.
-The men enter into intercollegiate programs in baseball, basketball, cross country, football, golf, soccer, swimming and diving, track, and water polo.
-In addition to fine facilities and equipment, the athletic department is staffed with qualified and enthusiastic coaches and certified athletic trainers.
+The women boast competitive intercollegiate competition in basketball, cross country, golf, soccer, softball, swimming & diving, tennis, indoor and outdoor track & field, volleyball, and water polo.
+The men also compete in a highly competitive arena offering intercollegiate programs in baseball, basketball, cross country, football, golf, soccer, swimming & diving, indoor and outdoor track & field, and water polo.
+In addition to fine facilities and equipment, the athletic department is staffed with highly qualified and enthusiastic coaches, certified athletic trainers and strength & conditioning coach.

-Other colleges in the Southern California Intercollegiate Athletic Conference (SCIAC) are California Institute of Technology, California Lutheran University, Chapman University, Claremont- Mudd-Scripps, Occidental College, Pomona- Pitzer, University of Redlands, and Whittier College.
-In addition, La Verne competes against other independent colleges in Southern California as well as a number of colleges and universities outside the west region.
-The total program is designed to meet student interests.
+The University of La Verne is a member of the Southern California Intercollegiate Athletic Conference (SCIAC) and National Collegiate Athletic Association and competes against California Institute of Technology, California Lutheran University, Chapman University, Claremont-Mudd-Scripps, Occidental College, Pomona-Pitzer Colleges, University of Redlands, and Whittier College.
+In addition, La Verne competes against other top regional institutions as well as a number of colleges and universities outside the west region.
+All programs are designed to offer a high quality student-athlete experience.

-Student Athletic Eligibility: To maintain full compliance with NCAA Division III and Southern California Intercollegiate Athletic Conference standards, only full-time regular students (to be defined as traditional undergraduates, admitted through the Office of Admissions) shall be eligible for participation in intercollegiate athletics at the University of La Verne.
-For continued participation, a student must be enrolled in a full-time academic program and be making satisfactory progress toward a degree.
+Student Athletic Eligibility: To maintain full compliance with NCAA Division III and Southern California Intercollegiate Athletic Conference standards, only full-time traditional undergraduate students, admitted through the Office of Admissions shall be eligible for participation in intercollegiate athletics at the University of La Verne.
+For continued participation, a student must be enrolled in a minimum full-time academic program and be making satisfactory progress toward a degree as defined by the institution.
 Freshmen student-athletes shall be eligible during their first full academic year of attendance at the University of La Verne.
 Thereafter, a minimum of 24 semester hours must be completed during the previous two full time semesters prior to participation.
-A transfer studentathlete, in order to participate and maintain satisfactory progress in the second semester of attendance, must have successfully completed a minimum of twelve units in the first semester at the University of La Verne.
-January interterm units completed may be counted towards the minimum 24 semester hours total in the determination of satisfactory progress.
+A transfer student- athlete, in order to participate and maintain satisfactory progress in the second semester of attendance, must have successfully completed a minimum of twelve units in the first semester at the University of La Verne.
+January interterm and summer units completed may be calculated once with either the fall or the spring term total in the determination of satisfactory progress.
 In the event a student-athlete has eligibility remaining following completion of his/her undergraduate degree at the University of La Verne, he/she may participate as a graduate student in intercollegiate athletics if he/she meets all requirements for participation as defined by the institution and NCAA guidelines.
+Undergraduate students in their final semester taking less than full time hours and graduate students participating in intercollegiate athletics are required to purchase a student health insurance plan through student accounts even if the athlete has a personal insurance policy.